-After leaving Art College I became a full-time freelance artist who held several solo exhibitions and sold paintings worldwide.
+After leaving Art College I became a full-time freelance artist and held several solo exhibitions selling paintings worldwide.

 My painting CV includes solo exhibitions at The Barbican Centre, The Mermaid Theatre, The Royal Exchange Manchester and the Royal Philharmonic Liverpool.

 Group exhibitions included Lancashire Artists, The Manchester Academy, Merseyside Artists and The Laing Collection.

 Then came the advent of digital when my partner and I ran a design company working in the arts.
 We became known for our left field digital image creation.
 Our clients were arts organisations, creative software companies such as Adobe, theatres, contemporary dance companies such as Motionhouse, fashion brands like Red or Dead and, in the music business MUTE Records, EMI, Arista and Hard Hands.